QuantEcon/lecture-source-py/source/rst/functions.rst

 Exercise 3
 ----------

-Write a function that returns one realization of the following random device:
+First, write a function that returns one realization of the following random device

-* Flip an unbiased coin 10 times.
+1. Flip an unbiased coin 10 times.
-* If a head occurs more than ``k`` times consecutively within this sequence at least once, pay one dollar.
+2. If a head occurs ``k`` or more times consecutively within this sequence at least once, pay one dollar.
-* If not, pay nothing.
+3. If not, pay nothing.

+Second, write another function that does the same task except that the second rule of the above random device becomes

+- If a head occurs ``k`` or more times within this sequence, pay one dollar.

 Use no import besides ``from numpy.random import uniform``.